Preventing Back Injury from Lifting

 Establish an effective return-to-work plan

 Creating a unique return-to-work (RTW) plan for you and the injured employee begins as soon as the injury has been reported.
 But not every RTW plan is the same.
-They should be tailored to the exact nature of the job, the employee’s specific injury and their progress, and your own needs throughout the time of recovery.
+They should be tailored to the exact nature of the job, the employee’s specific injury and their progress, any recommendations from a physical therapist, as well as your own needs throughout the time of recovery.

 You should make sure you know exactly what the job duties and requirements are and work closely with the physician to understand what your employee’s limitations are.
 Once you have that nailed down, you can begin to give light-duty assignments without running the risk of further injuring the employee.
 A detailed RTW plan ensures the employee can return to work at an appropriate pace while reducing the need for you to hire additional hands in the meantime.